 - To avoid a mess in the oven, place a piece of foil under the pan.

 - A true non-stick surface takes time to form.
 To avoid cooking frustrations, only use your pan for meats and other fatty foods in the beginning.

 How to Clean Cast Iron

 To avoid removing the seasoning that you've built up on the pan, you need to take special care when cleaning your cookware.
-Here's the proper way to clean cast iron:
+Follow the proper way to clean cast iron:

 - Wash your cast iron in hot water immediately after use.
-Due to concerns over bacteria, I recommend washing with soapy water – though there are many cast iron users who feel it’s best to stick to water only.
-Whichever route you choose, be sure not to scrub too vigorously, and take care not to submerge the pan in water.
-This could cause damage to the seasoning on the pan.
+Due to concerns over bacteria, you may want to wash with soapy water, though there are many cast iron users who feel it’s best to stick to water only.
+Whichever route you choose, be sure not to scrub too vigorously and take care not to submerge the pan in water.
+Scrubbing will remove the seasoning you've worked so hard to achieve.